agerista/HR_30_Days/README.md

 to query your phone book for.
 For each name queried, print the associated entry from your phone book on a new line in the form name=phoneNumber; if an entry for name is not found, print Not found instead.
 [Try it!](https://www.hackerrank.com/challenges/30-phone-a-friend)

+### Day 9: Recursion

+Task:

+Write a factorial function that takes a positive integer, N as a parameter and prints the result of N!
+(N factorial).
+[Try it!](https://www.hackerrank.com/challenges/30-recursion)